-The largest revenue source is local property taxes (42 percent), which increased by \$2,221,229.75, or 4 percent, as a result of an increase in taxable assessed values, although the total millage rate decreased for the 2018-19 fiscal year.
-The State of Florida is the next largest revenue source (38 percent).
+The largest revenue source is local property taxes (46 percent), which increased by \$3,497,685.87, or 6 percent, as a result of an increase in taxable assessed values, although the total millage rate decreased for the 2019-20 fiscal year.
+The State of Florida is the next largest revenue source (39 percent).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula.
 The FEFP funding formula utilizes student enrollment data and is designed to maintain equity in funding across all Florida school districts, taking into consideration the District's funding ability based on the local property tax base.
-In addition, as a result of increased housing growth in Nassau County, local impact fee revenues increased \$3,131,962.46, or 69 percent.
+Student full-time equivalent enrollment increased by 172 students, from 12,122 in the 2018-19 fiscal year to 12,294 in the 2019-20 fiscal year.